-Long COVID is a chronic condition, which means it’s not covered by your private medical insurance.
-But it will cover you right up to the diagnosis of long COVID– including eligible tests that may be carried out to determine the cause of your symptoms.
+Long COVID is a chronic condition, which usually means it's not covered by your private medical insurance.
+But we may provide benefit right up to the diagnosis of long COVID - including eligible tests that may be carried out to determine the cause of your symptoms.

-If you’re diagnosed with long COVID, the GP you’re speaking to can point you in the right direction for getting treatment or advise you on what local services are available to treat that condition.
+If you’re diagnosed with long COVID and treatment falls outside of the cover of your policy, your GP can help you access the services available to treat that condition.

-While you recover, our wellbeing services could be useful.
-We provide mental health support if you’re suffering with anxiety, or any other mental health issues that are making it harder to get back on your feet; a 24-hour Stress Counselling helpline so you can access confidential help ASAP; and MyHealthCounts – an online tool that helps you find out more about your health and lifestyle choices.
-It can also help you save money when it’s time to renew.
+In the scenario when medical treatment is not covered, there may be support available to help you manage you condition and our wellbeing services could be useful.
+We provide mental health support if you're suffering with anxiety, or any other mental health issues that are making it harder to get back on your feet; a 24-hour Stress Counselling helpline so you can access confidential help ASAP; and MyHealthCounts - an online tool that helps you find out more about your health and lifestyle choices.
+It can also help you save money when it's time to review.

 Find out more about our wellbeing services.